 9. Create your own personal website.

 Stay with me here.
 I know this may sound extreme, but it’s not nearly as complicated as you might think it is – and is almost sure to impress.
 Jump on a domain registration service (I recommend GoDaddy) and register your own personal domain.
-Most domains names can be purchased for less than $13/year.
-Don’t make your domain name too complicated – just go with www.yourname.com, or something close to that.
+Most domain names can be purchased for less than $13/year.
+Don’t make your domain name too complicated.
 After that, it’s up to you.
 You can design your website to be as plain or elaborate as you desire.
 I recommend using WordPress again to build your website.
 You could also combine your blog and your website into one domain (another thing I would recommend doing).
 WordPress will walk you through the process step by step – making the idea of creating a website easily achievable, even to those of you who aren’t exactly tech-savvy.
 WordPress provides a wide variety of themes, both free and premium (paid), for you to choose from that practically design your website for you.
 Furthermore, they offer thousands of plugins that you can add to your website that allow you to expand the functionalities or your site, while sticking your own creative touch on it.
 What I’m getting at is this – if you’re sitting there thinking you have no idea how to create and operate a website, then immediately put an end to that thought.
 It is far simpler than you could imagine.
 The content you want to include on your website is totally up to you.
 However, the one section you must include is an ‘About Me’ page.
 Write a quick bio about yourself to help visitors learn more about you.
 This essentially acts as your “profile” on Doximity, LinkedIn, Facebook, etc. Also, don’t forget to add links to all of your other profiles and accounts you’ve created.
 Don’t be afraid to integrate them with each other to boost your entire online profile!

 10. Set up an email list.